 - The McGregor-Smith review into the experience of BAME individuals in the workplace was published in February 2017.
 The review made 26 recommendations, including that the Government should create a free online training resource on unconscious bias, and that businesses should have to publish a breakdown of their employees by race and pay band.
-In its response, the Government encouraged individual businesses to implement changes.
+In its response to the McGregor-Smith review, the Government encouraged individual businesses to implement changes.

 The actions of the group have prompted debate about the role that statues have in the UK today.

-Emma Webb, director of the forum on integration, democracy, and extremism at Civitas, has reflected similar sentiments.
-Writing for the Spectator, Ms Webb writes that removing statues is “straightforward cultural erasure” and “is hugely disrespectful to generations past”.
+Emma Webb, director of the forum on integration, democracy, and extremism at Civitas, has said that removing statues is “straightforward cultural erasure” and “is hugely disrespectful to generations past”.

 The statue of Winston Churchill in Parliament Square has also become a subject of debate.
 The statue was boarded up on 12 June 2020 after it was vandalised during the Black Lives Matter protest on 7 June 2020.
 Speaking to the Guardian about Churchill’s legacy, historian Jacob F Field said: